AsmanyAkter/hof-university-rag-chatbot/README.md

 | MultiQA | Mistral-v0.2 | 0.482 | 0.416 | 0.398 | 0.696 | 0.610 |

 > Qwen2.5 also leads in answer quality, with MiniLM + Qwen2.5 achieving the best overall score of **0.806**.
 Note that answer quality scores are lower than the without-memory Re-Ranking pipeline (0.883), which is expected given the added complexity of multi-turn conversation handling.

+### Best performing pipeline: The best-performing pipeline is implemented in the `memory-Qwen.ipynb` notebook, which contains the final and most effective version of the codebase.